mitsuba-renderer/mitsuba3/docs/src/python_interface/intro.rst

 Basic arithmetic types
 ----------------------

-Mitsuba heavily relies on the `Enoki
+Mitsuba heavily relies on the `Dr.Jit
 <https://enoki.readthedocs.io/en/master/intro.html>`_ library for elementary
 arithmetic types, mathematical operations, vectors, matrices, and so on.
-Enoki is used both on the C++ and Python side, and we recommend that you read its documentation before developing any Mitsuba code.
+Dr.Jit is used both on the C++ and Python side, and we recommend that you read its documentation before developing any Mitsuba code.